Cycling: Froome loses ground after Vuelta crash

 Froome's Sky teammates Mikel Nieve and Wout Poels helped him limit the damage, but he couldn't bridge the gap back to the Nibali group.

-Contador had already launched a solo attack before Froome's troubles and was rewarded as he was the first of the general classification favourites to reach the finish, 7min 25sec back on Marczynski.

-Nibali was a further 22sec back alongside the rest of the riders in the top 10 bar Froome.
+Nibali finished 22sec behind Contador alongside the rest of the riders in the top 10 bar Froome.

 Colombia's Esteban Chaves remains third overall, but is now just 2min 13sec down on Froome.